 - 1 lb dry pasta shells

 - Boil water and pour over raw cashews (or sunflower seeds if you’re subbing) – let them soak for 10 minutes while you prepare everything else.
 Drain them once they’re done.
-If you’re subbing silken tofu for the cashews, skip this step and just add tofu to the blender with the other cheese sauce ingredients.
+If you’re subbing silken tofu for the cashews, skip this step and just add tofu to the blender with the other cheese sauce ingredients.½ cup raw cashews

-- Turn the heat to low on the pan you drained the pasta from and add the cashew mixture and the cup of shredded vegan cheese, sour cream and ½ cup of pasta water.1 cup shredded vegan cheese, ½ cup vegan sour cream
+- Turn the heat to low on the pan you drained the pasta from and add the cashew mixture, the cup of shredded vegan cheese, sour cream and ½ cup of pasta water.1 cup shredded vegan cheese, ½ cup vegan sour cream

 Love this recipe?
 Save it to your favorite pinterest board by clicking on the image below